StockDrops/StockDropsPublicDesktopApp/README.md

-# This APP has being deprecated in favor of [StockDrops OpenStockApp](https://github.com/stockdrops/openstockapp) which is targeting Android/Windows/iOS/MacOS
+# This APP has being deprecated in favor of [StockDrops OpenStockApp](https://github.com/stockdrops/openstockapp) which is targeting Android/Windows/iOS/MacOS and works in the EU and US.

 # [StockDrops](https://stockdrops.net/) Desktop App v2.6.8